segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift-ios/index.md

 > info ""
 > Destination filters are only available to Business Tier customers.

-You can set up [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations by using Analytics Swift.
+Use Analytics Swift to set up [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.

 To get started with destination filters using Swift:
 1. Add the plugin dependency to your application by adding the Swift package `git@github.com:segmentio/DestinationFilters-Swift.git` as a dependency through either of these 2 options: